xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 We recommend using one or more of following boolean variants which have been adopted widely in Spack:

-`shared`: A boolean variant.
+- `shared`: A boolean variant.
 If True, then shared libraries will be built.
-`static`: A boolean variant.
+- `static`: A boolean variant.
 If True, then static libraries will be built.
-`pic`: A boolean variant.
+- `pic`: A boolean variant.
 If True, then produce position independent code.

 The meaning and combination of these values is expected to follow conventions given below (based on cmake):

 If `shared` is the only option present, then enabling this option is expected to build shared libraries *instead* of static, and these will be built using _pic_ (position independent code).
 If False, then static libraries will be built without pic.

-If the user wishes to build both static and shared libraries, then use both `static` and `shared` variants and set both to True.
+If the package author wishes to provide an option to build both static and shared libraries, then use both `static` and `shared` variants, and set both to True.

-If the user wishes to build shared libraries but without _pic_, then use `shared` and `pic`, and set `pic` to False.
+To build shared libraries but without _pic_, then use `shared` and `pic`, and set `pic` to False.

 Permutations of package variants that are unsupported or infeasible should be denoted in a `conflict` statement.
 E.g. `conflicts('~static~shared')`